SimoneRebora/GPT3_stylometry/README.md

 # Applying Stylometry to GPT-3 texts

 Scripts for the paper "GPT-3 vs. Delta.
-Applying stylometry to large language models", presented at the AIUCD2023 Conference.
+Applying stylometry to large language models", presented at the *AIUCD2023* Conference.

 ## Scripts

 This repository contains two scripts, written in the Python and R programming languages:
 - **gpt3_create_novels.py** generates texts with GPT3 by using the OpenAI API (features for text generation are read from the *gpt3_features.csv* file).
-You can call the script via ´python gpt3_create_novels.py´.
+You can call the script via `python gpt3_create_novels.py`.
 Before running it, remember to modify it at line 7, by adding your [OpenAI API key](https://openai.com/blog/openai-api).
 - **Stylometric_analyses.R** performs stylometric analyses on the generated texts by using the *stylo* package.
 As the script is conceived for active exploration, I suggest opening it and running it via graphical interfaces like [RStudio](https://posit.co/download/rstudio-desktop/) or [PositCloud](https://posit.co/products/cloud/cloud/).

 ## Corpora